ArnavS1102/KnowGen-RAG/README.md

 **KnowGen-RAG**, a hybrid Retrieval-Augmented Generation (RAG) framework designed to process highly technical documents by integrating knowledge graphs—comprising entities and relationships—with Large Language Model (LLM)-based natural language generation.
 This innovative approach enables more effective comprehension and contextualization of complex information.

-## Key Features of KnowGen-RAG

-1. **Integration with Knowledge Graphs**
-   KnowGen-RAG incorporates knowledge graphs to represent entities and relationships, providing a structured foundation for retrieving and contextualizing information.

-2. **Indexing and Enrichment of Documents**
-   The framework indexes PDF documents, enriches the content with detailed explanations, and organizes the data into a graph-like structure.
-This enhances the retrieval process and allows for precise extraction of context to address complex queries.

-3. **Advanced LLM Integration**
-   KnowGen-RAG supports seamless integration with advanced LLMs, such as **Gemini** and **Cohere**, to further improve the quality and accuracy of generated answers.

-4. **Domain Expertise and Stakeholder Assistance**
-   By leveraging knowledge graphs and advanced natural language generation, KnowGen-RAG has the potential to serve as a reliable assistant powered by domain-specific expertise and knowledge, offering valuable insights and support to stakeholders.

-## Benefits

-- Improved understanding of highly technical documents.
-- Enhanced ability to answer complex queries with contextually relevant information.
-- Increased flexibility and scalability with support for multiple LLMs.
-- Reliable assistance for decision-making and problem-solving, backed by domain expertise.

----

-This framework offers a powerful solution for bridging the gap between unstructured technical data and effective natural language generation.

 ---

 ## Table of Contents